For an overview of common terms you see on this page, check out the Terminology section.

 Do Maryland citizens have a voice in this process?

-Since March 2018, we have received and recorded nearly 3,000 public comments and we welcome the next round of comments in Spring 2019.
-Public outreach and comments from the 2018 efforts are summarized in reports that can be found on the P3 Program website.
+Since March 2018, the MLS has received and recorded over 6,000 public comments.
+Public outreach and comments from the 2018 scoping, preliminary alternatives and 2019 alternatives retained for detailed study efforts are summarized in reports that can be found on the P3 Program website.

 How can I learn more about the I-495 & I-270 Managed Lanes Study?